Improving Student Memory: Evidence-Based Strategies That Work

 Benjamin, Z (2021, October 12).
 Improving students memory.
 Retrieved from https://www.structural-learning.com/post/improving-students-memory-a-guide-to-the-research

 Zoe Benjamin from Heathfield School breaks down the key studies about student memory.
 Think about the implications for lesson planning and delivery, if this area is of interest be sure to look through our growing research repository.
-In this brief article, we look at some of the fundamental studies that have helped shed light on how knowledge of memory has helped inform instructional practice.
+In this brief article, we look at some of the fundamental studies that have helped shed light on how knowledge of memory has helped inform instructional practise.
 Some of these key studies have helped us rethink how we design and deliver lessons.
-These broad principles should enable educators to embrace an evidence informed learning environment.
+These broad principles should enable educators to embrace an evidence informed learning environment and transfer these principles effectively across different subjects and contexts.
 Each of the areas have been explained in further articles that you might be interested in reading.
 Along with these blogs, we have a selection of infographics to visualise the 'big picture'.

 Memory